Sindos

 Sindos (Σίνδος; Sindus) is a suburb of Thessaloniki, Greece.
 It is the seat of the municipality of Delta.
-Sindos is home to the main campus of the Alexander Technological Educational Institute of Thessaloniki and the Industrial Zone of the city.
+Sindos is home to the main campus of the International Hellenic University and the Industrial Zone of the city.
 The community Sindos has an area of 47.248 km^{2}.
 The population was 9,406 at the 2021 census.

 History

 In antiquity, Sindos was noted by Herodotus (vii.
 123); and Stephanus of Byzantium as a maritime town of Mygdonia in Macedonia, between Therme and Chalastra.

 Transport

 The settlement is severed by Sindos railway station, on the Piraeus–Platy railway and Thessaloniki–Bitola railway.
 Sindos - Thessaloniki transportation is facilitated by the lines 52, 80 and 51 of OASTH bus, where the central railway station serves as starting point.